GuyBFrench/ScientistAnim/README.md

 # ScientistAnim

+Character Skinning
+    Used NGSkinTools to weight paint this character to fit my animation needs and look as realistic as I could make it.

 Joint Hierarchy
     This character is a scientist I created for my animation projects.
     I followed standard human joint hierarchy as best I could in creating her.